Welcome Guest to Computer System Consulting!

 Characteristics

-Identifying Character: Deciduous tree or shrub (15-30 ft), multi-trunked with a rounded crown, heart-shaped leaves, pink to purple flowers on stems and trunk, blooming May-June
+Identifying Character: Deciduous tree or shrub (15-30 ft), multi-trunked with a rounded crown, heart-shaped Leaves, pink to purple flowers on stems and trunk, blooming May-June

 Stem: Short, often crooked, multi-trunked, gray bark with shallow furrows